CodeExMachina/ConditionVariable/README.md

 # ConditionVariable
-Condition Variable class using 100% managed code in C#

-The Monitor's Wait interface does not allow for a proper condition variable implementation (i.e. it does not allow for waiting on multiple conditions per shared lock).
+The Monitor class Wait method does not allow for a proper condition variable implementation (i.e. it does not allow for waiting on multiple conditions per shared lock).

-The good news is that the other synchronization primitives (e.g. SemaphoreSlim, lock keyword, Monitor.Enter/Exit) in .NET can be used to implement a proper condition variable.
+The good news is that the other synchronization primitives (e.g. SemaphoreSlim, lock statement, Monitor.Enter/Exit) in .NET can be used to implement a proper condition variable.
+## Overview
+The ConditionVariable class is a synchronization primitive that can be used to block a thread, or multiple threads at the same time, until another thread both modifies a shared variable (the condition), and notifies the ConditionVariable.

+The thread that intends to modify the variable has to
+- Acquire a lock (typically via lock statement)
+- Perform the modification while the lock is held
+- Execute Pulse or PulseAll on the ConditionVariable (the lock does NEED to be held for notification)

+Even if the shared variable is atomic, it must be modified under the lock in order to correctly publish the modification to the waiting thread.

+Any thread that intends to wait on ConditionVariable has to

+- Acquire same lock as used to protect the shared variable
+- Execute Wait.
+The Wait operations release the lock and suspend the execution of the thread.
+- When the ConditionVariable is notified, a Wait timeout expires, Wait is cancelled, or a spurious wakeup occurs, the thread is awakened, and the lock is reacquired.
+The thread should then check the condition and resume waiting if the wake up was spurious.
+## Usage
 All you need to do is create an instance of the ConditionVariable class for each condition you want to be able to wait on.
 ```
 object queueLock = new object();